 Status of MHSA Funding: Existing Innovation program.
 Approved by the MHSOAC in 2017.
+Reversion Funding will be utilized for this program in accordance with the approved plan if other Innovations projects are not on target to expend all reversion funds.

 - 1. Population served: Round Valley Community. - 2.
 Innovative Idea: Learning from the community being served the best strategies to communicate in order to build trust within the context of historical trauma.
 Use the most effective trust building communication methods to develop crisis strategies that meet the unique needs of the community and increase access to crisis services. - 3.
 Program Goals: To improve community trust of crisis services.
 To identify and develop crisis strategies and approaches that meet the Round Valley community needs by building off of available Round Valley resources and "Natural Helpers".
-To ensure that the crisis modalities developed are culturally responsive and include traditional and spiritual factors.
+To ensure that the crisis

+- modalities developed are culturally responsive and include traditional and spiritual factors.
 Increased collaboration and integrated interventions.
 Sustainability of successful modalities. - 4.
 Program Evaluation Methods: Measurements of community trust and confidence.
 Changes in number of individuals participating and accessing crisis services.
 Increased numbers of Round Valley providers of services.
 Increased trust and positive report of community members related to crisis response modalities.
 Identification of gaps in training needed and development of strategies to fill those gaps. - 5.
-Approved Budget: \$1,124,293 https://www.mendocinocounty.org/home/showdocument?id=9653
+Approved Budget: \$1,124,293